 - Get in touch with your school counselor: Most schools in Qatar and the region have a devoted, experienced counselor who can help you identify your career options.
 The counselor will start a file to track your academic progress, and you will be able to discuss your future career plans as well as the subjects that will qualify you for application in your intended college.
 While we look for students with a strong academic standing across all subjects, basic sciences, math and English are particularly important for your application to the pre-medical program at WCM-Q.

-- Start exploring the admissions requirements: It is very important for students to look at the Admissions Requirements for the Pre-medical program as early as grade 10.
-Special emphasis is given to Standardized Tests such as SAT/ACT, TOEFL/IELTS especially if your school does not prepare you to take such tests.
-You can start in while in Grade 10 by looking at how the test is structured, its content and perhaps take the PSAT test or PSSS.
+- Start exploring the admissions requirements: It is very important for students to look at the Admissions Requirements for the pre-medical program as early as grade 10.
+Special emphasis is given to standardized tests such as SAT/ACT, TOEFL/IELTS especially if your school does not prepare you to take such tests.
+You can start while in Grade 10 by looking at how the test is structured, its content and perhaps take the PSAT test or PSSS.
 If English is your weak point, you can improve greatly by reading English, watching English movies and perhaps enrolling in an English support program offered by a trusted provider.
 For standardized tests offered in Qatar, check HBKU Testing Services.

-- Select the most challenging courses your school is offering: In general, during the last semester of your Grade 10, you will be required to select your subjects for year 11.
+- Select the most challenging courses your school is offering: In general, during the last semester of Grade 10, you will be required to select your subjects for year 11.
 Regardless of the educational system you are enrolled in, it is essential to remember that the sciences and math are important for your future study at the medical college.
-We highly recommend the student to select the most challenging courses or program the school is offering in these subjects.
+We highly recommend students select the most challenging courses or programs their school is offering in these subjects.
 In other words, if your school is offering an advanced level course (especially biology, chemistry and math), you are highly encouraged to enroll in these courses.
-If you are planning on taking external tests (AP, IB2, A Levels etc.), please ensure to select at least two sciences and one math course.
+If you are planning on taking external tests (AP, IB2, A Levels etc.), please ensure you select at least two sciences and one math course.